chapter three

 This chapter covers

-What you need is something systematic: a tool that reads the whole codebase, identifies the core concepts, maps how they depend on each other, and explains them in the right order.
-Not a conversation where you hope to stumble on the right question, but a pipeline that asks the right questions every time.
-That's what you're building in this chapter: a Codebase Knowledge Builder.
-No framework, no dependencies beyond call_llm() and a YAML parser.
-By the end, you'll have three techniques that transfer to every chapter in this book: structured output from LLMs, the overview-then-zoom-in decomposition, and instruction files that encode domain knowledge.
+What you need is a systematic approach: a tool that reads the whole codebase, identifies the core concepts, and explains them in a logical order, mapping out their dependencies.
+This is a pipeline that asks the right questions for you, not a conversation where you hope to stumble on them yourself.
+That's what you will build in this chapter: a Codebase Knowledge Builder.
+The full code is available at github.com/zachary62/Crack-Any-Codebase-with-AI/tree/main/ch03-workflow.
+By the end, you'll have learned three techniques that are reused throughout this book: forcing structured output from LLMs, decomposing a problem with an overview-then-zoom-in strategy, and encoding domain knowledge in instruction files.

 3.1 Turn any codebase into a tutorial for $2